-Everyone knows using tobacco has serious adverse health effects, and millions upon millions of people still smoke or chew snuff or use other kinds of tobacco products.
+Everyone knows using tobacco has serious adverse health effects, and millions upon millions of people still smoke, vape, chew, or use other kinds of tobacco products.
 In fact, at the global level tobacco use is the leading preventable cause of death in the world.
-Tobacco cessation programs from employers can provide big benefits by improving the lives of employees, lowering healthcare costs, and save money on lost productivity and sick days related to the negative impacts of tobacco use on health.
+Tobacco cessation programs from employers can provide big benefits by improving the lives of employees, lowering healthcare costs, and saving money on lost productivity and sick days related to the negative impacts of tobacco use on health.

 Supporting Employees to Do What They Want: Quit